matrixxx23/metaverse_usergenerated_porn/README.md

 3. Define UX of the framework supporting users to easily and quickly generate contents with their avatars
 4. Define MVP framework for 3 and start implementing
 5. Merge content-creation framework with app and launch

+## Content-creation-framework
+I think using a Zepeto-like approach leveraging Unity would be nice.

+## App
+I think using an Only-fans approach from the beginning to remunerate users generating content is key.

+## Result
+Result would be a "OnlyFans meets Zepeto" solution where people could find most creative and unique erotic/porn stories animated by Avatars in the Metaverse.
+That's fun!!!!!!